mbdimitrova/battle-city/README.md

 Gameplay
 --------
 The player, controlling a tank, must kill the enemy tanks and protect the base from them.
 A level is completed when the player destroys all 20 enemy tanks.
-The game ends if the player loosed all available lives or the player's base is destroyed.
+The game ends if the player looses all available lives or the player's base is destroyed.

 Obstacles
 ---------